dheerajmalik1/javascriptquestions/README.md

 # javascriptquestions
-Solution to some javascript based datastructure questions.
+Solution to some datastructure questions in javascript.